Serekay/jellyarc-jellyserr-androidtv/README.md

 Client-side integration that brings Jellyseerr discovery and requests into Jellyfin for Android TV.
 You can choose if you want to connect local or with Tailescale VPN

+Tested on Android Tv > 11

 ## Prerequisite: Server Plugin (Required)
-- Remove already installed app if you have a version < v1.1.0
+- Remove already installed app if you have a version < v1.1.2
 - Install and configure **Jellyfin Requests Bridge** on your Jellyfin server first, otherwise the Jellyseerr discovery/request features will not work.
 - Plugin repo: https://github.com/Serekay/jellyfin-requests-bridge
+- Android Tv >= 11
 ---

 ## Features